Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups: Introduction

+Here, the first inequality becomes equality if and only if $f$ is an ${\scr S}'^{-\!1}$-linear function (see Definition \ref{def G-linear function} below).
+And, both the inequalities become equalities if and only if $f$ is an ${\scr S}'^{-\!1}$-linear function and $\F f+\F{\scr S}'^{-\!1}f=\F Gf$.

-As a consequence, we get again Eq.\eqref{u p X GGI} and the condition that the equality in Eq.\eqref{u p X GGI} holds (Corollary \ref{cor act uncertainty dim} below).
-However, the question remains open (Question \ref{question X =}): when the equality in Eq.\eqref{eq act s uncertainty dim} holds?
-And, as pointed out above, many corollaries, with $\mbox{rk-supp}(\wh f)$ or with regular set $X=G$, are derived.
-For example, for $X=G$ to be the left regular $G$-set, the rank-support version of Eq.\eqref{eq act s uncertainty dim} is the following sharpened uncertainty principle (Theorem \ref{thm G s uncertainty supp} below):
+As a consequence, we reobtain Equation \eqref{u p X GGI}, along with the condition for equality in this equation, as stated in Corollary \ref{cor act uncertainty dim}.
+Furthermore, as indicated previously, we derive several corollaries involving rank support, denoted as $\mbox{rk-supp}\big(\wh f\,\big)$, or the regular set $X=G$.
+For instance, when $X=G$ is considered as the left regular $G$-set, the rank support version of Corollary~\ref{cor act s uncertainty dim} presents the following sharpened uncertainty principle for any finite groups: